How to fix and prevent Mac overheating

 The hidden problem of overheating

-If you regularly notice your Mac running hot, we recommend you definitely take it seriously.
+If you regularly notice your Mac running hot, I recommend you definitely take it seriously.
 Overheating can reduce the lifespan of your battery and cause permanent damage to the screen, storage drives, and other sensitive hardware components of your Mac.

 Besides, when your Mac’s system is trying to cool down, it slows down CPU processes and GPU speed until the temperature drops to a safe level.
 This leads to slow performance or unexpected shutdowns of your Mac.